 Thinking about this kind of thing, call it ethics, is precisely something we should do as human beings.
 In my view, that track can go hand in hand with experimenting and trying.
 Because by messing around, you only find out what something really means.

 That is also the reason I have a chip in my hand.
 It is one thing to philosophize about the future of (intimate) technology, the symbiosis of man and machine.
 You can get an even better idea of it if you try it yourself.
-That is why I have an chip implant in my hands.

 What is also needed are people who think and tell about these developments.
 As Kevin Kelly writes in his book The Inevitable, “Technological trends are like rain falling on a mountain.
 It is inevitable that water will flow downhill.
 But how the streams are going to form and mix with other streams into rivers, we don’t know.